7 Best Photo Editors for Computer

 Microsoft Paint is a basic, built-in free photo editing software for Windows users that has been a staple of the operating system for decades.

-With its simple interface, the software is designed for quick and straightforward tasks.
-It allows you to perform basic operations like cropping, resizing, and adding text or simple drawings to images.
+With its simple interface, it is designed for quick and straightforward tasks.
+It allows you to perform simple operations like cropping, resizing, and adding text or simple drawings.

-Although its feature set is limited compared to more advanced programs, this PC photo editor is still an easy tool for simple tasks like creating basic illustrations, adding annotations to screenshots, or making quick edits.
+Although its feature set is limited compared to more advanced programs, it is still a great tool for simple tasks like creating illustrations, placing annotations to screenshots, or performing quick changes.

 Built-in Windows photo editing software - Paint